This post may contain affiliate links. Please see our disclosure policy.

 Pour the 4 cups of milkweed infusion into a large, deep stainless steel saucepan.
 Add the lemon juice.
 (Don’t forget the lemon juice!)

-Whisk in the powdered pectin until completely dissolved.
-Bring to a full rolling boil over high heat, stirring constantly.
+Whisk in the powdered pectin until it’s fully dissolved, then bring the mixture to a full rolling boil over high heat, stirring constantly.

 Add Sugar and Finish

 Add the sugar all at once, stirring to dissolve.
-Return to a full rolling boil and boil hard for exactly 1 minute, stirring constantly.
-Remove from heat and quickly skim off any foam.
+Return the mixture to a full rolling boil and boil hard for exactly 1 minute, stirring constantly.

-Ladle the hot jelly into prepared jars, leaving ¼ inch headspace.
-Wipe rims clean, center lids on jars, and apply bands to fingertip tight.
+Ladle the hot jelly into prepared jars, leaving 1/4 inch of headspace.
+Wipe the rims with a clean, damp cloth, center the lids, and apply the bands to fingertip tight.

 Setting Notes